Go, said the bird, for the leaves were full of children,

 But the ice-in-a-cup did melt.
 Children ran to shelter from (imaginary) rain, which dried up during a desert sequence.
 They danced in a foamy snowstorm, and handled some snowshoes.
 As with all Tea Dance productions, it was fun, unpredictable, and inclusive enough for ALL the children to seem as though they were enjoying it.

 It even prompted me to start some basic discussions with Austin about how weather works.

 We might leave climate change and global warming till another day.
 But learning the basics about rain, ice and snow was good enough for now.

 The second of our half-term encounters with deep issues was a visit to see Not Now, Bernard at the Unicorn Theatre.
-This merits a post all of its own, which will be out shortly.
+This merits a post all of its own, which you can read here.

 Disclosure: none required.
 We paid for our tickets to Extremely Adventurous.
 All views expressed here are my own.